South Carolina Unveils AI Strategy to Enhance Government Services

 In News

-The South Carolina Department of Administration has officially published the state’s Artificial Intelligence (AI) Strategy, marking a significant step forward in the state’s efforts to integrate AI technologies into government operations.
-This comprehensive strategy involved extensive collaboration with state government information technology and security professionals.
+The South Carolina Department of Administration has published the state’s first Artificial Intelligence (AI) Strategy.
+This marks a major step in integrating AI technologies into government operations.
+The strategy reflects extensive collaboration with information technology and security professionals across state agencies.

-As the state embarks on its AI journey, the South Carolina Department of Administration will develop a detailed roadmap to execute the statewide strategy.
-This roadmap will be executed by the Office of Technology and Information Services (OTIS) and the Division of Information Security (DIS), which will be responsible for building the foundational capabilities needed to achieve the strategy’s goals.
+The Department of Administration will now develop a roadmap to execute the statewide strategy.
+The Office of Technology and Information Services (OTIS) and the Division of Information Security (DIS) will lead the effort.
+Together, they will build the foundational capabilities needed to achieve the plan’s goals.

 Need Help?